Skip to content

 Node Properties

 Adding an entity node property is equivalent to connecting an entity and a value node via an edge.
-The process is very similar to connecting two entity nodes.
-However, instead of the edge’s target node containing an entity node identifier, it contains the property value itself.
+The process is similar to connecting two entity nodes.
+However, in this case, the target node of the edge doesn’t contain an entity node identifier; it instead contains the property value itself.

 Here’s how to populate the property born_on for each Person node: